 Constant-attendance supplement: Paid if the insured requires the constant attendance of others to perform daily functions.

-Survivor pension: Paid to eligible survivors if the deceased was a pensioner, met the qualifying conditions for an old-age pension or a disability pension, or had at least 180 months of coverage at the time of death.
+Survivor pension: Paid to eligible survivors if the deceased was a pensioner, qualified for an old-age pension or a disability pension, or had at least 180 months of coverage at the time of death.